Combating noisy labels in object detection datasets: Abstract

 \section{Abstract}

 The quality of training datasets for deep neural networks is a key factor contributing to the accuracy of resulting models.
-This is even more important in difficult tasks such as object detection.
-Dealing with errors in these datasets was in the past limited to accepting that some fraction of examples is incorrect or predicting their confidence and assigning appropriate weights during training.
+This effect is amplified in difficult tasks such as object detection.
+Dealing with errors in datasets is often limited to accepting that some fraction of examples are incorrect, estimating their confidence, and either assigning appropriate weights or ignoring uncertain ones during training.
 In this work, we propose a different approach.
-For the first time, we extended the confident learning algorithm to the object detection task.
-By focusing on finding incorrect labels in the original training datasets, we can eliminate erroneous examples in their root.
-Suspicious bounding boxes can be re-annotated in order to improve the quality of the dataset itself, thus leading to better models without complicating their already complex architectures.
-We can effectively point out 99\% of artificially disturbed bounding boxes with FPR below 0.3.
-We see this method as a promising path to correcting well-known object detection datasets.
+We introduce the Confident Learning for Object Detection (CLOD) algorithm for assessing the quality of each label in object detection datasets, identifying missing, spurious, mislabeled, and mislocated bounding boxes and suggesting corrections.
+By focusing on finding incorrect examples in the training datasets, we can eliminate them at the root.
+Suspicious bounding boxes can be reviewed to improve the quality of the dataset, leading to better models without further complicating their already complex architectures.
+The proposed method is able to point out nearly 80\% of artificially disturbed bounding boxes with a false positive rate below 0.1.
+Cleaning the datasets by applying the most confident automatic suggestions improved mAP scores by 16\% to 46\%, depending on the dataset, without any modifications to the network architectures.
+This approach shows promising potential in rectifying state-of-the-art object detection datasets.